BorisLaporte/99-problems-elm-scrapper/README.md

 ```

 ## Notes:
-> There is a `time.sleep` within the loop to avoid being banned
-> feel free to remove it adjust it to fit your needs
+> There is a `time.sleep` within the loop to avoid being banned.
+Feel free to remove it adjust it to fit your needs

-## TODO:
-  - Adapt code to not fetch after p88 since there is no "unit test"